ICS4U-Gallo/markbook-template/README.md

 - Dictionaries
 - File read/write
 - Functions
-- Test suite using `Pytest`
+- Test suite using `pytest`

 ## Setup
 ### Accept GitHub Classroom Assignment
 Follow the github classroom link.
-One person creates a team, the other group members join the team.

-### Clone your "fork"
-GitHub Classroom will create a fork of my [original repository](https://github.com/ICS4U-Gallo/markbook-assignment).
-Clone your fork (**ensure your fork URL has YOUR team name in the link**).
+Join your appropriate team.

+### Edit in Replit
+- **Important**: First make sure you are logged into replit.
+- On your team's repo, click the logo "Work in replit".
+- Work on the assignment in Replit.
+- Multiplayer: Optionally, you can share your replit window with your group members and code at the same time.

 ### Test it out
-- Open your repository folder.
-- In the terminal, run `Pytest` and ensure it says it ran two tests.
+- In the terminal, run `pytest` and ensure it says it ran two tests.

 ### Make some change
 Have each person on the team make a change and push it to GitHub.

-- Create a GitHub project board with the product backlog items in `product_backlog.md`.